RedElastic/redelastic-commerce/README.md

 **Filters.java**

-Configured filters that are applied to every request.
+Configured infrastructure.filters that are applied to every request.

 ## Services